-Only forward facing booth dinette seats equipped with seat belts are designed for occupancy while the motorhome is in motion.
+Only forward facing booth dinette seats equipped with seat belts, and NOT located in a slide-out, are designed for occupancy while the vehicle is in motion.

 Children must not be transported unrestrained.
 Infants must be placed in approved safety seats.
 Small children must be restrained in child safety seats.
 Do not use a single seat belt on more than one child.
 Failure to comply with these rules can lead to injury or death.